mhpatel96/GitMarkdownGuide/Github guide.md

 ## Configuration

 Initial configuration screen.
 The last line is a help request that will list all commands.
+This sets the global name/email.
+These can also be configured for individual git repositories separately.
+Each commit will have a name and email tied to it.

 ![](./images/gitbash_config_screen.jpg)